dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 ???
-* mvc is common code architecture pattern - specifically for uis
+* mvc is common code architecture pattern - specifically for UIs
 * model stores your datas, objects
 * controller operates on the datas, the logic
 * view presents it, webpage